vercel/next.js/errors/next-prerender-data.md

 }
 ```

-If you are accessing external data that should be up to date on every single Request you should find an appropriate component to wrap in Suspense and provide a fallback UI to use while this data loads.
+If you are accessing external data that should be up to date on every single request, you should find an appropriate component to wrap in Suspense and provide a fallback UI to use while this data loads.

 Before: